How the halls got their names

 Wentz Hall

 Wentz Hall was built as the first and only ten-story building on campus.
-The hall was dedicated to philanthropist, civic worker, politician, and sportsman, Louise Haines Wentz.
+The hall was dedicated to philanthropist, civic worker, politician, and sportsman, Lew H. Wentz.
 Wentz Hall is part of the Scott-Parker-Wentz Triplex.

 Zink Hall